 - History of Christianity.
-An introduction to and survey of the history of Christianity, with an emphasis in the social, historical, and religious factors that influenced the formation of various groups and teachings. - American Church History.
-A survey of American church history focusing on the Restoration Movement, with an emphasis on the key personalities, teachings, and development of this period.
+Introduction to and survey of the history of Christianity, with an emphasis in the social, historical, and religious factors that influenced the formation of various groups and teachings. - American Church History.
+Survey of American church history focusing on the Restoration Movement, with an emphasis on the key personalities, teachings, and development of this period.